Version 1.9 ©Alex Fung, August 2020.

 2: St Tennor’s 2/F

 |Broadhead Arrows||20||0||20: St Jenel’s||0|

-Note that the table assumes that a Hammer Haunt is staying at the bottom of the St Jenel’s elevator.
-If he is roaming the Cloister, you probably cannot use Broadhead Arrows on him and need to finish him together with other Hammer Haunts in the Cloister.
-Or actually you may try to use Sword to backstab Hammer Haunts if a lone one walks near you.
+The last row of the table tells you that we are using 20 Broadhead Arrows in St Jenel’s.
+This is only possible if one of the Hammer Haunts is stuck at the bottom of the St Jenel’s elevator.
+If he is roaming the Cloister, you would need to finish him together with other Hammer Haunts in the Cloister.

 In Thief Gold, I failed to sneak undetected from a Zombie in St Jenel’s Basement.
 Therefore, be prepared that you may need to use a Fire Arrow there (you will pick up one in the basement just before visiting that Zombie).

 Players at different Difficulties get different amounts of powerups.
 The table below shows the differences in stock level of different difficulty levels at the moment you arrive at the Garden from the Cathedral for the first time: